 Additional staff support was secured in 2023 via the Water Boards to assist with tracking EMC projects, taking notes during EMC meetings, and coordinating with Project Liaisons and PIs.
 In general Water Boards staff have taken the notes during EMC meetings when they are able to attend and contribute to interactions with project PIs to ensure deliverables are received in a timely manner.

-Reports or other deliverables were submitted to the EMC in 2024 for the following projects:
+Project deliverables were submitted to the EMC in 2024 for the following projects:

+EMC-2019-003: Fuel Treatments and Hydrologic Implications in the Sierra Nevada – a peer-reviewed article entitled “A multi-scale assessment of forest treatment impacts on evapotranspiration and water yield in the Sierra Nevada” was published in the journal Ecohydrology in 2023 (Boden et al. 2023) and was provided to the EMC in 2024.

 EMC-2018-003: Alternative Meadow Restoration – three deliverables were submitted in 2023:

-Presentations were provided at public EMC meetings in 2023 by members of research teams for the following projects:

-EMC-2017-006: Fuel Treatment Alternatives in Riparian Zones of the Sierra Nevada – York 2024

-EMC-2017-008: Forest Practice Rules to Minimize Fir Mortality from Root Diseases – a

-Peer-reviewed journal articles were submitted to the EMC in 2023 from the following EMC projects:

-EMC-2015-001: Class II Large Watercourse Study: Multiscale investigation of perennial flow and thermal influence of headwater streams into fish bearing systems – “Comparing headwater stream thermal sensitivity across two distinct regions in Northern California”, a previously unsubmitted article was published in Hydrological Processes (Wissler et al. 2022) (also associated with EMC-2018-006: Effect of Forest Practice Rules [FPR] on Restoring Canopy Closure, Water Temperature, & Primary Productivity)
+Draft Completed Research Assessment (O'Connor and Love-Anderegg 2024a)

+Final Completed Research Assessment (O'Connor and Love-Anderegg 2024b)

+Master of Science in Environmental Sciences and Management thesis (Ramirez 2024)

-EMC-2017-008: Forest Practice Rules to Minimize Fir Mortality from Root Disease – “Changes to relative stand composition after almost 50 years of Heterobasidion root disease in California true fir and pine forests“, a peer-reviewed article published in Forest Pathology (Flores et al. 2023)
+EMC-2017-006: Fuel Treatment Alternatives in Riparian Zones of the Sierra Nevada – a presentation to the Forest Landowners of California (York 2024)EMC-2017-008: Forest Practice Rules to Minimize Fir Mortality from Root Diseases – a WIFDWC Presentation given in June 2023 (York et al. 2023) was submitted in 2024

-EMC-2017-012: Assessment of Night-Flying Forest Pest Predator Communities on Demonstration State Forests - with Monitoring across Seral Stages and Silvicultural Prescriptions – “Singing silver‐haired bats (Lasionycteris noctivagans)”, a peer-reviewed article published in the Wildlife Society Bulletin (Lausen et al. 2023b)

-EMC-2018-006: Effect of Forest Practice Rules [FPR] on Restoring Canopy Closure, Water Temperature, & Primary Productivity – two deliverables were received in 2023:
+EMC-2018-006: Effect of FPRS on Restoring Canopy Closure, Water Temperature, & Primary Productivity – a final project presentation (Bladon et al. 2024)

-“Comparing headwater stream thermal sensitivity across two distinct regions in Northern California”, a peer-reviewed article published in Hydrological Processes (Wissler et al. 2022) (also associated with EMC-2015-001: Class II Large Watercourse Study: Multiscale investigation of perennial flow and thermal influence of headwater streams into fish bearing systems); and,

-“Stream temperature responses to forest harvesting with different riparian buffer prescriptions in northern California, USA”, a peer-reviewed article published in Forest Ecology and Management (Miralha et al. 2023)
+EMC-2022-004: Assessing Fire Hazard, Risk, and Post Fire Recovery for Watercourse and Lake Protection Zones (WLPZ) and riparian areas of California – four deliverables were received in 2024:

+Fuel treatment alternatives in riparian zones of the Sierra Nevada, a presentation to the Forest Landowners of California in May 2024 (York 2024a)

+Progress Report (York 2024b)

+Progress Report Presentation (Miley 2024)

+Master of Forestry student Connie Ryan gave a presentation on this work in 2024 as part of the Master of Forestry finishing series.

+EMC-2022-005: Decay Rates and Fire Behavior of Woody Debris in Coastal Redwoods – two products were received in 2024:

+Annual Progress Report (Norville 2024); and,

+Progress Report Presentation (Norville and Jones 2024)

+EMC-2021-003: Evaluating the Response of Native Pollinators to Fuel-Reduction Treatments in Managed Conifer Forests

+Oregon State University Spring Poster Symposium (Gutierrez and Sampognaro 2024)

+Invited Talk (Rivers 2024a)

+Rivers and Sampognaro CalFire Bee Project Handout (Rivers and Sampognaro 2024)

-To facilitate dissemination of EMC-relevant research, the EMC coordinates with CAL FIRE to post and share selected publications and information relevant to the EMC’s efforts.
+Progress Report Presentation (Rivers 2024b)To facilitate dissemination of EMC-relevant research, the EMC coordinates with CAL FIRE to post and share selected publications and information relevant to the EMC’s efforts.